Elsewhere Studios

 Rolling Artist Fundraiser — Donate Your Work

-Elsewhere Studios and Coyote School are launching a season-long rolling fundraiser, featuring curated pop-up shops throughout spring and summer.
+Elsewhere Studios and Coyote Club are launching a season-long rolling fundraiser, featuring curated pop-up shops throughout spring and summer.
 We’ll also host a dedicated Elsewhere Studios / Coyote School booth at many of the region’s most loved community events.

 We’re inviting artists to contribute original works, prints, small editions, handcrafted goods, or creative merchandise to help fuel: